-Part 1: Executive Mayor
+Part 1: Executive committee

-98. Making the decision to establish the office of executive mayor
+96. Making the decision to establish an executive committee

-- (1) In this part, the executive mayor is referred to as the mayor. - (2) Subject to sub-rule (4), the council must, at its first meeting after a general election of councillors, and immediately after it elected the speaker, consider whether or not to elect a mayor. - (3) The council takes a decision in terms of sub-rule (1) only after it considered a report of the municipal manager in terms of rule 99. - (4) The meeting referred to in sub-rule (1) shall take place no later than 14 days after the election of the council.
+- (1) The council must, at its first meeting after a general election of councillors, immediately after it has elected the speaker, consider whether or not to establish an executive committee. - (2) The council takes a decision in terms of sub-rule (1) only after it has considered a report of the municipal manager in terms of rule 97.

-99. Report of the municipal manager about an executive mayor
+97. Report of the municipal manager about an executive committee

-(1) The municipal manager in preparing a report contemplated in rule 98 (2) must consider the need for a mayor, taking into account-

-(a) the extent of the powers and functions of the municipality; (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to a mayor; (c) the reasons not to delegate any such power or function to an employee of the municipality;

-Makana Municipality - By-laws relating to Standing Rules and Orders of the Council

-(d) the available financial and administrative resources of the municipality to support the work of a mayor, including the preparation of agendas and minutes of the mayoral committee;
+- (1) The municipal manager must, in preparing a report contemplated in rule 96 (2), consider the need for an executive committee, taking into account - - (a) the extent of the powers and functions of the municipality; - (b) the need to delegate those powers and functions to an executive committee in order to promote efficiency and effectiveness in their performance; - (c) the reasons not to delegate any such power or function to an employee of the municipality; - (d) the available financial and administrative resources of the municipality to support the work of an executive committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of an executive committee may put on its members; - (g) the need for co-ordination of decision-making;

-- (e) the availability or provision of office facilities, office equipment and secretarial support for the mayor; - (f) the need for the economical, efficient and effective use of resources; - (g) the burden the workload may put on the mayor; - (h) the need for coordination of decision-making; - (i) the likely effect delegated powers may have on the enthusiasm and interest of councillors who are not appointed as members of the mayoral committee; and - (j) the likely improvement or deterioration in the quality and speed of decision making if a mayor is elected. - (2) The report must contain recommendations with regard to- - (a) the powers that may be delegated to the mayor; - (b) the powers that may be performed or exercised by the mayor together with other members of the mayoral committee; - (c) the format, frequency and framework for reports on the activities of the mayor and the exercise of his or her delegated powers; - (d) the specification and clarification of the role and responsibility of the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager; and - (e) any other relevant matter.
+- (i) the likely improvement or deterioration in the quality and speed of decisionmaking if an executive committee is established. - (2) The report must contain recommendations with regard to - - (a) the powers that may be delegated to the executive committee, regard being had to the system of delegation adopted by the council; - (b) the format, frequency and framework for reports on the activities of the executive committee and the exercise of its delegated powers; - (c) the ceremonial functions that may be vested in the mayor; - (d) the electoral system and procedure to be used to obtain the result contemplated in section 43 (2) of the Structures Act; - (e) the specification and clarification of the role and responsibility of the executive committee and the mayor on the one hand and the municipal manager and departmental managers of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager; and - (f) any other relevant matter.

-100. Considering the municipal manager's report
+98. Considering the municipal manager's report